oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### The code also includes a console.log statement that calls the removeDuplicates function with the input array [7, 9, "hi", 12, "hi", 7, 53].
 #

+# The edge cases to consider for this implementation of removing duplicates from an array could include:

+* Handling of non-primitive data types: The implementation assumes that only primitive data types are present in the input array, but this might not always be the case.
+It could lead to unexpected results if the input array contains complex data structures like objects or arrays.

+* Handling of arrays with no duplicates: The implementation is written to handle arrays with duplicates.
+But if the input array has no duplicates, it might result in performance overhead as the implementation still goes through the array and checks for duplicates.

+* Handling of empty arrays: If the input array is empty, the implementation returns an empty array which might not be what is expected in some cases.
+It is important to handle such cases and return an appropriate result.
+#
 ## Using a filter:
 #
 ```